-The circle broke as most of the people fiercely paddled toward the shore.
-But Rudy stayed and drank from one of the three beers he had sitting in a small cooler on his board, held by his knees like a horse rider.
-Green board shorts, a green shirt and pink lei adorned him.
+Rudy Steinway sat on the dry sand under the palm frond surf shack at Windansea Beach and closed his eyes.
+Green board shorts, a pink shirt and pink lei adorned him.
 He looked good and he looked drunk.
 His lips covered the mouth of the amber bottle of beer in his hand as he drained the last drop.
-He tasted the hops and the alcohol and smelled the cool beer and all was good.
+He loved the mouth to mouth and still tasted the hops and the alcohol and smelled the cool beer.
 He thought of nothing, a fair thought to lie between his ears when striving for intoxication.